Cassiopea2103/springboot-ecommerce-microservices/readme.md

 - request and response transformations
 - more ...

-## Keycloak security
+## Keycloak & Spring security

-To secure our microservices, we use Keycloak.
+To secure our microservices,we combine spring security with keycloak.
+Inside the keycloak server, we can have a centralized management of our security domain ( realm , client , users , roles ...).
+The endpoints are secured then using Spring security with ant matchers to for specific paths.